 - The CSE department’s policies can be found here.
 They vary from one degree to another, but in general more than half your work for any CSE degree needs to come from the CSE department.

-- Most courses from University College do not count towards any residency requirements.
+- Most courses from The School of Continuing & Professional Studies (Formerly University College) do not count towards any residency requirements.

 - Study abroad units count as if resident: see elsewhere in this FAQ for information about study abroad.